-868 8.2 IP Address as a Risk Factor
+8.2 IP Address as a Risk Factor

-869 Another future build consideration would be to add the IP address as a factor that is analyzed to trigger

-870 the need for MFA in the cost threshold example implementation.
-Currently, the cost threshold example

-871 implementation examines the dollar amount in shopping cart when determining whether MFA is those who are considering the cost threshold example implementation and who need to see more risk
+Another future build consideration would be to add the IP address as a factor that is analyzed to trigger the need for MFA in the cost threshold example implementation.
+Currently, the cost threshold example implementation examines the dollar amount in the shopping cart when determining whether MFA is needed.
+An e-commerce transaction's originating IP address can be an indicator of increased risk [34].
+Adding the IP address as a factor that is analyzed during an e-commerce transaction might appeal to those who are considering the cost threshold example implementation and who require more risk factors to be addressed.

-872 needed.
-An e-commerce transaction's originating IP address can be an indicator of increased risk [35].

-Adding the IP address as a factor that is analyzed during an e-commerce transaction might appeal to

-875 factors being addressed.